ST. MArk's

 • Our primary vehicle for Children’s formation is Godly Play—a gentle, contemplative, Montessori-based program that immerses children in the Bible and church liturgy through storytelling, wonder, and play.

-Nursery care is available for children ages 1-5 during this service.
+The service is livestreamed to YouTube for those unable to attend, and nursery care is available for children ages 1-5 during this service.

 MONDAY